Sitecore/developer-portal/data/markdown/pages/learn/accelerate/sitecoreai/final-steps/content-migration.md

 ---

 ## Context
-Migrating to XM Cloud is more than a lift-and-shift operation.
+Migrating to SitecoreAI is more than a lift-and-shift operation.
 It’s a chance to rethink how content is structured, managed, and delivered.
 Whether you're coming from Sitecore XP or another CMS/DXP, you need to consider your approach from a strategic, discovery-first perspective.
 Before writing code or exporting content, it’s critical to understand the current landscape, define the end state, and align stakeholders around what success looks like.

 ## Execution
 A content audit is most valuable to perform at the outset of any migration.
 It tells you what you are dealing with — what content exists, what is outdated, what can be reused, and what can be phased out.
 Without it, you run the danger of over-engineering, moving content that doesn't have to be moved, or passing up improvement opportunities.

 Begin by understanding how your current content supports your business.
 Who creates it?
 Who consumes it?
 How often is it updated?
-What makes a page or component effective today, and how might that change in XM Cloud?
+What makes a page or component effective today, and how might that change in SitecoreAI?
 Partner closely with marketing and content teams to identify templates, renderings, and data in use.
 Review site analytics to see which content is still relevant and bringing value to your end user.

 Before any content migration is started, make sure you have:
 - Inventory of all content types, templates, components, and media